m4sterbunny/atlas/learn.md

 - Deployment and Monitoring: facilitating the deployment of nodes and constant monitoring for reliability and triage in the event of incidents.
 - Incentivization and Slashing: ensuring that providers meet their Service Level Agreements (SLAs) through rewards and penalties, which are monitored and enforced via the NodeWatch Network.

-As summarized in the following diagram:
+This is summarized in the following diagram:

 ```mermaid